 Ingredients for Neil's Pancakes with Bananas and Walnuts from the Clinton St. Baking Company Cookbook, makes eighteen to twenty 4-inch pancakes:

--1 tablespoon plus 1 teaspoon baking powder
+-4 cups all-purpose flour-1 tablespoon plus 1 teaspoon baking powder

 -3/4 cup granulated sugar